Han unification: Unicode ranges

 These compatibility characters (excluding the twelve unified ideographs in the CJK Compatibility Ideographs block) are included for compatibility with legacy text handling systems and other legacy character sets.
 They include forms of characters for vertical text layout and rich text characters that Unicode recommends handling through other means.

 International Ideographs Core

 The International Ideographs Core (IICore) is a subset of 9810 ideographs derived from the CJK Unified Ideographs tables, designed to be implemented in devices with limited memory, input/output capability, and/or applications where the use of the complete ISO 10646 ideograph repertoire is not feasible.
 There are 9810 characters in the current standard.

-Unihan database files

-The Unihan project has always made an effort to make available their build database.

-The libUnihan project provides a normalized SQLite Unihan database and corresponding C library.
-All tables in this database are in fifth normal form. libUnihan is released under the LGPL, while its database, UnihanDb, is released under the MIT License.
-The last version was released in October 2008.